FriendsOfDramaTech/friendsofdt.org/content/silent-auction-2021/index.md.md

 ### Auction

 The auction will be open from Friday, April 16 at 8PM to Sunday, April 18 at 2PM.

-The auction link will be public, however you will only receive the links to the events above if you submit a Yes RSVP.
-Please reach out to the Silent Auction Committee at [silentauction@friendsofdt.org](mailto:silentauction@friendsofdt.org) with any questions!
-We hope to see you in April!
+The auction is now available at [http://friendsdramatech.betterworld.org/auctions/friends-dramatech-silent-auction](http://friendsdramatech.betterworld.org/auctions/friends-dramatech-silent-auction "http://friendsdramatech.betterworld.org/auctions/friends-dramatech-silent-auction").